CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

-Updates a resource pool's name or description.
+Updates a resource pool\'s name or description.

 Note that any other given parameters are silently ignored.